scottzach1/Project-Beans/project_requirement/project-requirement.md

 The client has highlighted that past attempts at the project by other teams had issues regarding the correctness and reliability of the software.
 This is especially important given that the project itself has elements that is potentially dangerous.
 Through these factors, it is paramount that the software works correctly and reliably.
 To assure the correctness of the software, the project team will continually discuss what is defined as correct behaviour as the project enters the execution phase.
 The software will be packaged with extensive unit testing suites to prove that the software is performing as intended.
 Continuous Integration will be setup in the GitLab repository of the project to ensure that features merged into production does not cause errors with the existing code base.
 From a coding perspective, the developers of the software should apply programming techniques such as error handling, pre/post condition checking and the maintenance of invariants.
 Observing these techniques should mitigate the risk of the software entering an incorrect state and can help assure its correctness and reliability.

 ##### Maintainability and Extensibility
-Since the client has outlined that one of the purposes of the project is to contribute to the wider rocket community, the software developed for the project should be easily maintanable and extensible.
+Since the client has outlined that one of the purposes of the project is to contribute to the wider rocket community, the software developed for the project should be easily maintainable and extensible.
 This is important since these attributes of maintainability and extensibility should facilitate easier contribution to the project by other individuals of the wider rocketry community.
 To achieve good maintainability, the software needs to follow existing coding conventions.
 Any 3rd party dependencies introduced to the software should be well-known, easily adaptable, and adheres to a standard of quality and usefulness agreed upon by the project team.
 From a lower level perspective, maintainability can be achieved by observing the 'low-coupling, high cohesion' relationship between the different modules of the software system.
 Extensibility can also be achieved by using these techniques and is therefore important if the software is to be added to or improved upon by other individuals after the completion of the project.

 ##### Testing
 Testing is crucial in the process of assuring the correctness and reliability of the software.
 The testing strategy the project team will adopt is a combination of regular unit testing and integration testing.
 Unit testing will cover technical, lower-level aspects of the software to ensure that the logic is correct.
 Unit testing should become a regular part of the developer's workflow by running the unit tests before pushing changes to the remote repository.
 Integration testing will be accommodated by GitLab's CI/CD (Continuous Integration/Continuous Delivery) feature.
 This will assist in ensuring that code being merged into production meshes well with the existing code base.